An accuser says he was raped by Seattle Mayor Ed Murray as a teen

-Seattle Mayor Ed Murray was accused in a lawsuit this week of "repeatedly and criminally raping and molesting" a teenage boy decades ago, a charge denied by representatives of the mayor, who said the allegation was timed to damage his re-election campaign.
+Seattle Mayor Ed Murray was accused in a lawsuit this week of "repeatedly and criminally raping and molesting" a teenage boy decades ago, a charge denied by the mayor, who vowed continue to run for re-election.

 The lawsuit, filed Thursday by a 46-year-old man identified only as D.H., alleges that he met Murray in the mid-1980s, when he was a 15-year-old homeless high school dropout and drug addict.
 Murray, in his early 30s at the time, paid D.H. for sex acts at his home in Seattle's Capitol Hill neighborhood, the lawsuit says.
 It details some of those alleged encounters with graphic details, including descriptions of Murray's genitals.